rosindex/rosindex/README.md

 Repositories are described in YAML-annotated markdown files in the `_repos` directory.
 Each repo file describes one or more version-control repositories.
+Multiple repositories with different versionf of the code can be listed under `instances`.

 ```yaml
 layout: repo